 interview: David Kramer

-fields editor Sean Redmond first came across David Kramer’s work nearly 10 years ago.
+fields editor Sean Redmond first came across David Kramer’s work about 10 years ago.
 He has since followed his career in earnest, watching as Kramer gained representation by European art galleries and his paintings and writings appeared in The New York Times.
 Kramer’s art appeals to the pessimism that has taken hold since the Great Recession, and he evokes nostalgia for the ever-fading concept of the American Dream with a wink and a nod.
 His work can seem sardonic, yet is surprisingly warm and honest in a distinctively American way.
 After trying and failing to interview Kramer for our first issue, we were excited to finally speak with him about his life and work.

 I don’t remember how I became introduced to your work… It was in 2007 or 2008.
 I had printed out copies of your drawings and put them on my wall, just these pieces of paper.
 And then I left them—I lived in Japan for a few years, and I left them in America, and I was trying to think, because I remembered you and I wanted to see what you’d been up to, but I couldn’t remember your name.
 So I made my parents dig through my belongings to find those pieces of paper that I’d printed out and determine your signature on the paper, so I could look up your name.
 And they were like, “I can’t read it!
 There’s a K and some letters…” and I remembered it was Kramer, something Kramer!
 I spent a whole day trying to figure it out.